pingcap/docs/table-attributes.md

 #### Write hotspot on a newly created table or partition

-If a hotspot problem occurs when writing data to a newly created table or partition, it is necessary to avoid the problem by splitting and scattering regions.
-However, if there is a certain time interval between the split and scatter operation and writes, it is impossible to truly avoid the write hotspot.
-This is because the split operation regarding the new table or partition produces empty regions, so if the time interval occurs, the regions might be merged.
-In this case, you can solve this merging issue by adding the `merge_option` attribute to the table or partition and setting its value to `deny`.
+If a hotspot issue occurs when data is written to a newly created table or partition, you usually need to split and scatter Regions.
+However, if there is a certain time interval between the split/scatter operation and writes, these operations do not truly avoid the write hotspot.
+This is because the split operation performed when the table or partition is created produces empty Regions, so if the time interval exists, the split Regions might be merged.
+To handle this case, you can add the `merge_option` attribute to the table or partition and set the attribute value to `deny`.

 #### Periodic read hotspot in read-only scenarios